Information for GP Synergy GP registrars, PEP participants, GP supervisors, practice staff, clinical teaching visitors and other stakeholders.

 In recognition of the need for registrars to take care of their own well-being, GP Synergy is offering a reimbursement of up to $200 for any health and well-being program/s or any educational or training resource/s which will help at this time.

 Examples include but are not limited to, online gym membership or other well-being subscription, online educational resources such as a part contribution to Up-To-Date or exam course; or equipment to help with telehealth such as Zoom subscription or camera.

-Claims can be made using the Registrar wellbeing general expense form, with copies of receipt/s, from now until 31 July 2020.
+We have extended this support package and claims can be made using the Registrar wellbeing general expense form, with copies of receipt/s, from now until 31 August 2020.
 Please see the COVID-19 registrar well-being subsidy page on GPRime for the claim form and more information.
 You can find this on GPRime under ‘Forms, documents and links’ by searching ‘COVID’.

 We understand that this may be a difficult time for health professionals on the front line.
 Please contact one of the following GP Synergy staff members with any questions or concerns.
 Contacts are provided in the resources below or are available on your GPRime portfolio.

 Registrars: Medical Educator, Education Coordinator, Registrar Liaison Officer, Rural Support Officer, Special Education Programs Manager

 We have extended the access for GP Synergy registrars to two confidential counselling sessions through Relationships Australia.
 To access this service, call 1300 364 277 or visit the website for more information https://www.relationships.org.au/.
 When making bookings, please let them know you are a GP Synergy registrar.